Rubens-Funabashi/nyc_tlc_trip_data_pipelines/README.md

 - I'm assuming the Hive instance is already created somewhere else and all that is needed is to provide the .sql file with the query to create the tables.

 ## Local run
-Disclaimer: Development was made in Windows
+Disclaimer: Development was made in Windows.
+Even though there is a Docker setup, differences in virtualization between Windows and Linux/MacOS might affect the execution of the script.

 ### Environment Setup
 To run the pipelines in the repository in local environment: